moovfinancial/moov-node/docs/output/cards.md

 ## List

-List all the cards associated with a particular Moov account.
+Lists all the cards associated with a particular Moov account.

 ```javascript
 cards.list(accountID)